apache/drill/_docs/configure-drill/050-configuring-multitenant-resources.md

 * `warden.resourcemanager.conf`

 Configure Drill memory by modifying `warden.drill-bits.conf` in YARN and non-YARN clusters.
 Configure other resources by modifying `warden.nodemanager.conf `and `warden.resourcemanager.conf `in a YARN-enabled cluster.

-## Configuring Drill Memory in a Mixed Cluster

-Add the following lines to the `warden.drill-bits.conf` file to configure memory resources for Drill:

-    service.heapsize.min=<some value in MB>
-    service.heapsize.max=<some value in MB>
-    service.heapsize.percent=<a whole number>

-The service.heapsize.percent is the percentage of memory for the service bounded by minimum and maximum values.

 ## Configuring Drill in a YARN-enabled MapR Cluster